 More specifically, Weekend College at Queens College offers:

-Both the General Education (GE) component of your undergraduate degree (which includes courses primarily taken in your freshman or sophomore year) and all courses needed for completion of a major in accounting, interdisciplinary liberal arts, psychology, sociology, Hispanic Languages and Literatures and Graphic Art.
-New WC majors will continue to be added.
-For all other majors, you must add some day and evening courses to your Weekend College schedule.
+Both the General Education (GE) component of your undergraduate degree (which includes courses primarily taken in your freshman or sophomore year) and all courses needed for completion of a major in Accounting, Psychology, Sociology, Economics, Hispanic Languages and Literature, Graphic Arts and Interdisciplinary Studies, or combine weekend classes with evening and weekday to earn any Queens College major.

 A diverse set of "life-support" activities.
-These include the possibility of financial aid; a low-cost Child Development Center that allows your children to learn while you do; a food service providing diverse, good, and reasonably priced food; access to the QC gym, tennis courts, swimming pool, and exercise rooms; and access to various cultural and entertainment events free or at reduced cost.
+These include the possibility of financial aid; a food service providing diverse, good, and reasonably priced food; access to the QC gym, tennis courts, swimming pool, and exercise rooms; and access to various cultural and entertainment events free or at reduced cost.